tom171296/ChainGuardian.DotNetNuGet/workshop/06-infiltrated-build-system.md

 All these settings are good to understand and now what they do.
 To make this easier for you, Microsoft created a [NuGet package 'ReproducibleBuilds'](https://github.com/dotnet/reproducible-builds/tree/main) that does all these settings for you.

-This is the end of the workshop!
+Go to the next page to [learn about the licenses of the libraries you use](07-license-trap.md).